Skip to content

 • Production-ready foundation: we build on the target architecture defined in New Design (N), not on an improvised demo scaffold.

 That preserves the speed of AI without trading quality for speed.
-More on this in our guide Vibe Coding Done Right.
+For how that balance works in practice, see our guide Vibe Coding Done Right.

-At the end of the validation step you've not only confirmed an assumption, but hold a tangible product in your hands:
+At the end of the validation step you've not only confirmed an assumption – you hold a tangible product and a dependable basis for the next decision:

 • A working prototype: up and running, with the core functions that test your central product hypothesis in the market.